 If you had close contact with someone who has been diagnosed with COVID-19, you may be at risk of infection.
 Anyone who has been exposed to COVID-19 is encouraged to get tested.
 It is important to quarantine and self-monitor to protect yourself, your family, and your community.
-A 14-day quarantine period after your last close contact with someone with COVID-19 remains the safest option.

 What does it mean to be a "close contact" of someone with COVID-19?

 You are a close contact if any of the following situations happened while you spent time with the person with COVID-19, even if they didn't have symptoms:

 - Had direct physical contact with the person (for example, a hug, kiss, or handshake).

 - Were within six feet of the person for a total of more than 15 minutes in a single day.

 - Had contact with the person's respiratory secretions (for example, coughed or sneezed on; contact with a dirty tissue, shared a drinking glass, food, towels, or other personal items.

 Quarantine and self-monitor to protect yourself, your family, and your community.
 During your quarantine period, watch to see if you develop symptoms.
 If you develop symptoms, immediately self-isolate, contact your health care provider, and get tested.
 Open the tabs below to learn more about quarantine and self-monitoring for close contacts.

 While a 14-day quarantine continues to be the safest and recommended option, two additional quarantine options are now allowed for some people.
 Follow local guidance for quarantine release times as some options may not be acceptable in certain settings and situations.